annetteclopezdavila/Advanced_Machine_Learning/Projects/Project5.md

 # Model
 For this classification problem, we will be using a convolutional neural network.
 We must first split the training and test data.
 For this model, we will be using an 70:30 split.
 A typical CNN design begins with feature extraction and finishes with classification.
 Feature extraction is performed by alternating convolution layers with sublayers.

+Let us split the train and test set:
 ~~~
 from sklearn.model_selection import train_test_split